 - hand or electric grain mill

-Grind the flour in the grain mill (don’t use the finest setting) and sift the flour through the strainers.
+Grind the wheat in a grain mill (don’t use the finest setting) and sift the flour through the strainers.

 Usually large strainers have a wide mesh, while the mesh of small strainers is tighter woven.
 So it’s possible to sift different types of flour: from whole wheat flour to white flour.
 You can also use a piece of muslin or other open mesh fabric to sift the flour.

-Grind and sift just the flour you need for your cake or bread, as home milled flour is best used fresh.
+Grind and sift just the flour you need for your cake or bread because home milled flour is best used fresh.

-The large strainer with a wide mesh will produce less bran, and flour between whole wheat flour and white flour.
+The large strainer with a wide mesh produces less bran and flour between whole wheat flour and white flour.

-The small strainer with a fine-grid mesh will produce more bran, and finer flour like all-purpose flour or pastry flour.
+The small strainer with a fine-grid mesh produces more bran and finer flour like all-purpose flour or pastry flour.